Payments for provider travel costs are often a source of confusion among NDIS participants and providers alike.

 - Travel time can be claimed if: a) the provider has to pay the worker for their travel time or b) the provider has their own business (sole trader).

-The NDIS uses 7 zones determined by population and location to set prices for supports and services.
+The NDIS uses 7 zones determined by population and location to set prices for supports and services including travel allowance for providers.
 Zone 1 includes major cities, while zone 7 covers very remote areas.
 All of the other zones sit in between.

 Reflecting the cost of providing services, price limits vary based on the zone where the service is provided.
 The maximum time providers can claim for travelling to each participant per session is: